By Kristoff De Turck - reviewed by Aldwin Keppens

 The closing price of the second engulfing candle is preferably as close as possible to the daily high.
 This is a clear sign of strength and increases the chance that the price will continue to rise the following day(s).
 So the upper shadow should be as small as possible.

-The lower shadow is also best kept minimal.
-After all, this means that the lower opening price of the second candle prompted a lot of buyers to buy the stock, which immediately pushed the price higher.
+The lower opening price of the second candle made many buyers purchase the stock.
+This quickly pushed the price higher.

 In this article, you will read:

-• How to recognize the best bullish engulfing patterns so that the pattern becomes more reliable and consequently more effective
+How to recognize it so that the pattern becomes more reliable and consequently more effective

-• How to find such bullish engulfing patterns by using the ChartMill stock screener
+How to find this specific candlestick combination by using the ChartMill stock screener

-• The bullish engulfing pattern is a candlestick pattern consisting of two consecutive candles where the body of the second candle completely surrounds the body of the first candle.
+The bullish engulfing is a candlestick pattern made up of two candles.
+The body of the second candle fully covers the body of the first candle.

-• This pattern is used to spot early changes in price trends.
+This pattern helps spot early changes in price trends.
 In a downtrend, it is a sign of bullish momentum.

-• It can be used as a warning signal to protect open short positions or as an entry signal to go long.
+Traders can use it as a warning signal to protect open short positions or as an entry signal to go long.

 The pattern indicates a sudden rapid and powerful upward price movement, also known as bullish momentum.
 This is precisely why it is important to find out exactly where the pattern occurs.

-After all, when the pattern occurs in a downtrend, it is an important first indication that the existing trend is losing momentum.
-This in itself can be a sign that a trend reversal is in the making and we may be at the beginning of a new upward price trend.
+When this pattern appears in a downtrend, it shows that the trend is losing strength.
+This can be a sign that a trend reversal is happening.
+We might be at the start of a new upward price trend.

-Below you will find some examples where the bullish engulfing pattern occurs, in combination with other elements that ensure that the probability of a real trend reversal increases.
+Here are some examples where the pattern appears.
+These examples include other elements that raise the chances of a real trend reversal.

-Since the engulfing pattern is a reversal pattern, it is important that the candles preceding the pattern decline, so that at least a small drop in price is observed.
+The engulfing pattern is a reversal pattern.
+It is important that the candles before the pattern go down.
+This shows that there is at least a small drop in price.
 The pattern finalizes the price retracement.

 Reversal candlestick patterns in falling trends whereby the long-term trend is still bullish offer the best opportunities.
 After all, in this way, you are trading in the direction of the existing long-term trend.

-Rising volume at the time the second candle forms is a plus, especially if volume was noticeably lower at the time of the price decline.
-The greater the volume, the greater the interest from buyers at this price level and the greater the chance that it will become a valid reversal pattern.
+Higher volume when the second candle forms is good.
+This is especially true if volume was much lower during the price drop.
+The larger the volume, the more interest buyers have at this price level.
+This increases the chance of a valid reversal pattern.

 A candlestick pattern that coincides with a previously significant support level confirms its validity.

-The engulfing candle should close at or near its highest price, which is a very strong signal of buying momentum.
-Long upper tails are to be avoided because this is a typical sign of selling pressure.
+The engulfing candle should close at or near its highest price.
+This is an exceptionally strong sign of buying momentum.
+Avoid long upper tails because they typically indicate selling pressure.

 The bullish engulfing pattern can be used as part of a trading strategy in two ways.

-When the bullish engulfing pattern occurs after a downtrend, the trader may have an open short position at the time the pattern forms.
+When it occurs after a downtrend, the trader may have an open short position at the time the pattern forms.

 If this is the case, and the trader expects a change in the price trend, he can decide to close the short position based on this pattern and thus secure his accumulated profits.